vb690/tweets_clustering/README.md

   <img width="400" height="500"src="https://github.com/vb690/tweets_clustering/blob/master/results/figures/model.png">
 </p>

 The first portion of the model aims to learn a high level representtion of the inputs which is forced to be the "best representation" for performing sentiment classification and next-word estimation.
 The first task is aimed to capture the relationship beteen a tweet and its associated sentiment while the second tries to capture the underlying internal organization of the tweet.
-The contribution of this two task in shaping the high level representation is controlled by a $\gamma$ factor employed when computing the loss the model is trying to optimize for:
+The contribution of this two task in shaping the high level representation is controlled by a gamma factor employed when computing the loss the model is trying to optimize for:

 ```python
 loss = (gamma * sentiment_loss) + next_word_loss